 One of the most popular museums in the world lies in the heart of Rome, enclosed in the Vatican State.
 The Vatican Museums display a huge part of the artistic treasures and artifacts that the popes have been collecting for centuries.
-The highlight of the is the frescoes by Michelangelo in the Sistine Chapel, while the other numerous exhibitions include the Egyptian collection, the rooms of Raffaello, the Prophane Museum, the collection of geographical maps, the Etruscan Museum, and much more.
+The highlight of the is the frescoes by Michelangelo in the Sistine Chapel, while the other numerous exhibitions include the Egyptian collection, the rooms of Raffaello, the Museo Profano, the collection of geographical maps, the Etruscan Museum, and much more.

 The average visit, which aims at the Sistine Chapel and everything on the way, lasts a couple of hours.
 Booking a ticket on the Vatican Museums’ website is highly recommended if you’re on a tight schedule!

 The Cathedral of St. Peter is part of the Vatican State as well.
-Even if the St. Peter’s Square is spectacular, the interior of the cathedral is just as interesting as the other cathedrals in Rome.
-If you love to sweat, you can try and climb the 537 to the top of St. Peter’s Dome, from where you will see the best panoramic view on the city center.
+Even if St. Peter’s Square is spectacular, the interior of the cathedral is just as interesting as the other cathedrals in Rome.
+If you love to sweat, you can try and climb the 537 to the top of St. Peter’s Dome, from where you will see the best panoramic view of the city center.

 I’m sure this tour among Rome monuments and landmarks has left you with a thousand pictures on your camera and sore feet!
 This is just the beginning though… you should hear something about the best food in Rome and where to eat it so that you can get some a reward for all the time and energy you’ve dedicated to my city 🙂

 The historical layers that stand out the most in this itinerary in Rome are the Roman layer and the Baroque layer.